Uniswap/v4-core/README.md

 Uniswap v4 is a new automated market maker protocol that provides extensible and customizable pools. `v4-core` hosts the core pool logic for creating pools and executing pool actions like swapping and providing liquidity.

-The contracts in this repo are in early stages - we are releasing the draft code now so that v4 can be built in public, with open feedback and meaningful community contribution.
-We expect this will be a months-long process, and we appreciate any kind of contribution, no matter how small.

-## Contributing

-If you’re interested in contributing please see our [contribution guidelines](./CONTRIBUTING.md)!
+We welcome community contributions!
+If you're interested, please see our [contribution guidelines](./CONTRIBUTING.md).

 ## Whitepaper